Sections

 Academics studying AI’s labor effects often focus on narrow metrics: firm-level productivity, task replacement probabilities, skill-biased technical change.
 But these frames miss the forest for the trees.
 They treat technology as something that “happens to” firms and workers, rather than something that is strategically deployed by capital.

-What if we asked instead: What kinds of labor markets are being designed around AI?
-What is shaping the choices regarding adoption?
+What if the questions were instead: What kinds of labor markets are being designed around AI?
+What is shaping the choices about adoption?
 Who has bargaining power in those decisions?
 How will the value created by as yet unfounded promises of productivity growth be distributed?
-Who has power, and how is it wielded to promote certain interests and negate other futures?
+Who has power and how is it wielded to promote certain interests and negate other futures?

 The Luddites understood that mechanization wasn’t just an economic shift; it was a political one.
-The loss of control over their tools meant a loss of autonomy over their livelihoods, more monitoring, less agency, and new precarity for laborers.
-It meant new alliances between business owners and the state that sentenced protesters to death.
-If academics are to offer useful insights today, they need to ask not just how technology changes work, but what will be done about health insurance, the social safety net, and profit sharing.
+The loss of control over their tools meant the loss of autonomy over their livelihoods.
+It meant more monitoring, less agency, and new precarity for laborers.
+It also meant alliances between business owners and the state that sentenced those who protested to death.
+If academics are to offer useful insights today, they need to ask not just how technology is transforming work, but also how it will impact employer-provided health insurance, the social safety net, and profit-sharing arrangements.

 Policymakers: Regulate deployment, not just development

-Policymakers are scrambling to write rules for AI development: transparency mandates, safety protocols, red-teaming exercises.
-These are necessary, but they don’t touch the core challenge— what is the system that we want to create and who has the power in that system?
-AI is being integrated into workplaces, schools, and public services with little democratic oversight and even less attention to economic justice—much less the environmental trajectory we are taking.
+Despite the push by some Republican members of Congress to restrict regulations on AI, state and foreign policymakers are scrambling to write rules for AI development, including transparency mandates, safety protocols, and risk-assessment frameworks.
+These are necessary, but they don’t touch the core challenge: What is the system that we want to create and who has the power in that system?
+Today, AI is being integrated into workplaces, schools, and public services with little democratic oversight and even less attention to economic justice or its environmental trajectory.

-The real policy questions aren’t just technical.
-They are distributive.
+The real policy questions aren’t just technical; rather, they are distributive.
 Will the value generated by AI productivity be used to deskill and disempower workers, or to enable new approaches to how we value data labor and forms of collective governance?
 Will it centralize decision-making, or support pluralism and human autonomy?
-Will we make choices about AI that deepen inequality or help rectify it?
+Will the U.S. and the global community make choices about AI that deepen inequality or help rectify it?

-We already regulate how technologies are deployed in the public interest—from zoning laws to environmental impact assessments.
-We should do the same for AI, starting with clear rules about where and how workers can be monitored, where AI systems can replace human decisionmakers or creatives, and strong protections for workers in sectors facing AI-driven disruption.
+Regulation already applies to technologies deployed in the public interest, from zoning laws to environmental impact assessments.
+The same should be done for AI, starting with clear rules about where and how workers can be monitored, where AI systems can replace human decision-makers or creatives, and strong protections for workers in sectors facing AI-driven disruption.

 Educators: Don’t hand the mind to the machine

-The explosion of AI in education—from tools that promise personalized tutoring, automated grading, AI-generated curriculum—has been driven by tech companies like Google and Microsoft that have already cornered a big part of the EdTech market, and presidential proclamations to promote rapid integration and adoption.
-But what’s at stake isn’t just educational outcomes.
-It’s the formation of minds.
-It’s how we learn to reason, to discern truth, to engage with one another.
+The explosion of AI in education—such as tools that promise personalized tutoring, automated grading, and AI-generated curricula—has been driven by tech companies like Google and Microsoft that already dominate the EdTech market, and presidential proclamations to promote rapid integration and adoption in K-12 classrooms.
+But what’s at stake isn’t just educational outcomes: It’s the formation of minds and how we learn to reason, to discern truth, to engage with one another.

-But when we offload human inquiry and creativity to anthropomorphic corporate AI bots, we risk devaluing critical thinking while promoting cognitive offloading.
-If we turn the intellectual development of the next generation over to opaque, probabilistic engines trained on a slurry of scraped content—with little transparency and even less accountability—we are not enhancing education.
-We are commodifying it, corporatizing it, and replacing pedagogy with productivity.
+When human inquiry and creativity are offloaded to anthropomorphic AI bots, there is a risk of devaluing critical thinking while promoting cognitive offloading.
+If we turn the intellectual development of the next generation over to opaque, probabilistic engines trained on a slurry of scraped content, with little transparency and even less accountability, we are not enhancing education; we are commodifying it, corporatizing it, and replacing pedagogy with productivity.

-What’s lost is not efficiency, but encounter; not content, but context.
-A generation educated by AI may gain convenience, but risks losing curiosity and creativity.
+What’s lost is not efficiency, but encounter.
+Not content, but context.
+A generation educated by AI may gain convenience, but at the risk of losing curiosity and creativity.

 A Luddite ethic for the 21st century

-In journalism, academia, policy, and education, we must stop asking only what AI can do and start asking what it should do—and for whom.
+Journalists, academics, policymakers, and educators must stop asking only what AI can do and start asking what it should do and for whom.

-If we don’t, someone else will answer for us.
-And as the Luddites knew too well, we may not like the answer.
+If they don’t, someone else will answer for them.
+And as the Luddites knew too well, they may not like the answer.

 • Acknowledgements and disclosures